-Information to the general public and jurisdictions will also be coordinated, planned, and carried out through the SJOA JIC.
-The District will assist with public information as requested through the OA.
+Public information to the general public and jurisdictions will also be coordinated, planned, and carried out through the SJOA JIC.
+The District will assist with risk communication as requested through the OA.
 See www.sjgov.org/oes for relevant SJOA plans and procedures.

-The District will provide a Public Information Officer (PIO) as requested who will have authority to approve information releases.
-The District PIO will identify the location and schedule of the JIC from the SJOA PIO at the beginning of the flood event.
+The District will provide a Public Information Officer (PIO), as requested who, will have authority to approve information releases.
+The District PIO will identify the location and schedule of the JIC center from the SJOA PIO at the beginning of the flood event.